Cookies disclaimer

 Once the horizontal mastic asphalt coats and the bottom bay of the vertical mastic asphalt have been applied they must be joined with an angle fillet to create a watertight finish and to prevent any moisture penetration.
 Like with external tanking a 50mm protective screed of sand and cement should now be applied over the top of the horizontal coat of mastic asphalt once it is completed.
 It is preferable to have the protective screed in place before finishing the vertical of the asphalt wall.

-Next, the structural concrete slab3 should be laid.
+Next, the structural concrete slab should be laid.
 And then the loading walls should be erected.
 It is imperative both the structural concrete slab and the loading walls can withstand the maximum anticipated water pressure.

 Pumping During The Mastic Asphalt Tanking Process